Genivia/ugrep/README.md

 numbers with `-Oc,cpp`, `-o`, `-n`, and `-f c++/functions`:

     ugrep -R -on -Oc,cpp -f c++/functions

+To recursively list all shell files with `-tShell` to match filename extensions and files with shell shebangs, except files with suffix `.sh`:

+    ugrep -Rl -tShell -O^sh ''

+To recursively list all non-shell files with `-t^Shell`:

+    ugrep -Rl -t^Shell ''

+To recursively list all shell files with shell shebangs that have no shell filename extensions:

+    ugrep -Rl -tShell -t^shell ''

 To search for lines with `FIXME` in C/C++ comments, excluding `FIXME` in multi-line strings: